ckelly38/MyORM/README.md

 The mode you provide to the program tells the program what mode to use if the file already exists.
 If you pass it anything other than the approved append or overwrite options, then it will open it in block mode (block mode if the file exists, you are not allowed to write and it will crash) or error out.

-Your models classes should look something like this:
+Your models classes should look something like this YOU CAN COPY THIS DIRECTLY:

 from myorm.mybase import mybase;
 from myorm.mycol import mycol;